-The very short answer is that yes, you can paint over lead-based paint if you want, and it can help make deteriorated paint safe, but you should know that there are in fact likely options that are significantly better for you to pursue than simply adding a layer of paint on top of it.
+The very short answer is that yes, you can paint over lead-based paint if you want.
+It can help make deteriorated paint safely.
+You should know that there are likely options that are significantly better for you to pursue than simply adding a layer of paint on top of it.

-While it may be an effective remediation technique when it is done right, it needs to be done right, and you can’t just do it with any type of paint you want.
+While it may be an effective remediation technique, it needs to be done right.
+You can’t just do it with any paint you want.
 You can’t simply go to your local Home Depot and pick up the cheapest type of paint, spend an afternoon and get it done.
 It just isn’t quite that simple.

-While Check4Lead may be in the business of ultimately selling lead test kits to homeowners and contractors alike, we also have a very big section of different topics that we have covered that may help you.
+Check4Lead may be in the business of ultimately selling lead test kits to homeowners and contractors alike.
+We also have a very big section of topics that we have covered that may help you.

-In order to figure out how you would go about paint over lead paint, go check out this article that explains how to encapsulate the dangerous paint.
-We put a lot of time and effort into it, and it has recently been increasing significantly in popularity, which is an achievement we are very proud of.
+Check out this article to figure out how you would go about painting over lead paint.
+It explains how to encapsulate the dangerous paint.
+We put a lot of time and effort into it.
+It has recently increased significantly in popularity, which is an achievement we are very proud of.

 Should you encapsulate lead paint or have it removed?

-There’s no doubt about it that encapsulation can act as an immediate shield against the dangerous material, but there are definitely a lot of situations where we wouldn’t be encouraging it, simply because you might be better off in the long term actually having it completely addressed.
-Lots of hairline cracks could simply mean it’s better to abate the paint all together.
+There’s no doubt that encapsulation can act as an immediate shield against dangerous material.
+There are a lot of situations where we wouldn’t be encouraging it.
+You might be better off in the long term having it completely addressed.
+Many hairline cracks could mean it’s better to abate the paint altogether.

-While encapsulation may currently help you and your family avoid the dangers that come from exposed and damaged lead paint, all it is is simply a layer of protection on top of old paint – it is not a permanent fix but simply one that will hide the problem for now.
-If you are planning on selling the home at a later point, you may be thinking that it would be too much money to have it completely abated, but encapsulation is not the end all be all solution either.
+Encapsulation may currently help you and your family avoid the dangers that come from exposed and damaged lead paint.
+All it is is simply a layer of protection on top of old paint.
+It is not a permanent fix but simply one that will hide the problem for now.
+Suppose you are planning on selling the home at a later point.
+In that case, you may be thinking that it would be too much money to have it completely abated.
+Still, encapsulation is not the end-all-be-all solution either.

 There’s no doubt about it – encapsulation or painting over lead paint is easier and cheaper than it is to have it removed.
-To a much lesser extent will you have to worry about the release of lead dust into the air but even if you choose to go down that route, it doesn’t mean you don’t have to take necessary precautions to stay safe.
+To a much lesser extent, you will have to worry about releasing lead dust into the air.
+Even if you choose to go down that route, it doesn’t mean you don’t have to take the necessary precautions to stay safe.

-At least these websites and companies do suggest that there are times when you can, and times when you can’t encapsulate it.
+At least these websites and companies suggest that there are times when you can and when you can’t encapsulate it.
 That much we agree on, which I guess is a good thing.
-In one of the later sections, we’ll talk more on the topic of whether or not it is encouraged that you encapsulate, or whether you should remove it, if we haven’t already made a sufficiently strong case in favor of going the full route and keeping your family safe.
+In one of the later sections, we’ll talk more on the topic of whether it is encouraged that you encapsulate.
+Should you remove it instead?
+Maybe we haven’t already made a sufficiently strong case in favor of going the full route and keeping your family safe.

-Would you rather put a bandaid on the wound or would you rather fix the underlying issue why the wound is there, even if it might be more expensive?
+Would you rather put a bandaid on the wound, or would you rather fix the underlying issue of why the wound is there?
+That is, even if it might be more expensive.

 These principles apply whether you’re replacing plaster with something else or doing general remodel at your house.